teyang-lau/E2E_MLOps_AWS_CICD/README.md

 ## Log
 Updates on progress

+* 4 Jun 2023 — pipeline works in SageMaker for HDB dataset through notebook.
+Entire build works until deployment.
+Had to use xgboost as algo instead of framework (so not using xgboost_train.py for now)
 * 1 Jun 2023 — modified preprocess, xgboost_train, evaluate, and pipeline for SageMaker (haven't test if it works)
 * 27 May 2023 — created preprocessing.py and xgboost_train.py with arguments (working on local)